Summary

 Share the essential question on slide 9 and the learning objectives from slide 10.

-Repeat this process with additional questions on slides 14-17.
+Repeat this process with the additional statements on slides 14–17.

 Move to slide 18 and introduce the strategies that will be used in this next section, Fist to Five and Categorical Highlighting.

-Pass out the attached Passage handout to each student and move to slide 19.
+Give each participant a copy of the attached Passage handout, which is a student-material for week 2 of the Reading ACT Prep.
+Move to slide 19.
 Ask participants to look at the information provided at the top of the handout.
 Ask participants to consider whether the passage is fiction or nonfiction and use their hands to indicate their answer.
-Direct participants hold up one finger for fiction or two fingers for nonfiction.
+Direct participants to hold up one finger for fiction or two fingers for nonfiction.
 Confirm that the passage is nonfiction.

 Move to slide 20 and review the four types of passages that are on the ACT reading test: literary narrative, social science, humanities, and natural science.

-Ask participants to hold up one, two, three, or four fingers (as indicated on the slide) to represent which type of passage is on their “The Passage” handout.
-Confirm with participants that the passage type is Social Science
+Ask participants to hold up one, two, three, or four fingers (as indicated on the slide) to represent which type of passage is on their handout.
+Confirm with participants that the passage type is Social Science.

 Display slide 21.
 Ask participants to consider what the purpose of the passage is.
 Ask participants to hold up one, two, or three fingers (as indicated on the slide) to represent the purpose.
 Confirm with participants that the purpose of the passage is to inform.